yung-megafone/FulfillmentFlow/README.md

 1. Clone this repository or download the specific script you need.
 2. Install a userscript manager in your browser.
 3. Add the desired script to your userscript manager.
+4. Enable the script and reload the webpage.

 ## Usage
-1. Open your Amazon system interface.
+1. Open your Amazon ticketing system interface.
 2. The script will automatically enhance the functionality of relevant pages.
 3. Use keyboard shortcuts or provided UI features to streamline your workflow.